cody-malcolm/FileSharer/README.md

 - The server does not need a user interface

 - No mechanism for navigating to sub-directories is required, and it can be presumed that only text files can be in the shared directory

 ## How to Run

-After cloning or unzipping the project, navigate to the root directory in a terminal and start the server with one of the following commands:
+After cloning or unzipping the project, navigate to the root directory in a terminal.
+Then:
-- `gradle startServer`
-- `gradle startServer --args="<directory-name>"`
-- `gradle startServer --args="<directory-name> <port>"`

-The `directory-name` is the local directory the server will use this session (default `shared`).
+The server can be started with the following command: `gradle start [--args="<port>"]`

 The `port` is the port the server will listen to this session (default `9001`).

-With the server running, navigate to the root directory in a terminal and start one or more clients with one of the following commands:
-- `gradle run --args="<alias> <directory-path>"`
-- `gradle run --args="<alias> <directory-path> <hostname>"`
+The client(s) can be started with the following command:

-- `gradle run --args="<alias> <directory-path> <hostname> <port>"`
+`gradle run --args="<alias> <directory-path> [<hostname> [<port>]]"`

 The `alias` is an identifier for the client.